kellerberrin/OSM-QSAR/README.md

 OSM_QSAR software is designed to be a software toolkit to simplify the development of ligand molecular screening and classification using machine learning techniques.
-It is very easy to implement ligand classification models.
 User models are designed to "plug-in" to OSM_QSAR without further coding.
 A neural network classifier can be specified and tested with 20 lines of python code.
 All user specified models automatically have access to statistical and graphical analysis.
 See "OSMKeras.py" for an example neural network classifiers using the KERAS package.
 The source file "OSMTemplate.py" provides an empty template for researchers to specify new classification models.